Colours by

 and were curiously wearing shorts made by Errea,

-paired with adidas shirts and stockings.
+paired with adidas shirts and socks.
 The shirts

 had also acquired a winged collar with a v-neck and